stleary/JSON-java/README.md

 The package compiles on Java 1.6-1.8.

-JSONObject.java: The JSONObject can parse text from a String or a JSONTokener to produce a map-like object.
+`JSONObject.java`: The `JSONObject` can parse text from a `String` or a `JSONTokener` to produce a map-like object.
 The object provides methods for manipulating its contents, and for producing a JSON compliant object serialization.

-JSONArray.java: The JSONArray can parse text from a String or a JSONTokener to produce a vector-like object.
+`JSONArray.java`: The `JSONArray` can parse text from a String or a `JSONTokener` to produce a vector-like object.
 The object provides methods for manipulating its contents, and for producing a JSON compliant array serialization.

-JSONTokener.java: The JSONTokener breaks a text into a sequence of individual tokens.
-It can be constructed from a String, Reader, or InputStream.
+`JSONTokener.java`: The `JSONTokener` breaks a text into a sequence of individual tokens.
+It can be constructed from a `String`, `Reader`, or `InputStream`.

-JSONException.java: The JSONException is the standard exception type thrown by this package.
+`JSONException.java`: The `JSONException` is the standard exception type thrown by this package.

-JSONPointer.java: Implementation of
+`JSONPointer.java`: Implementation of
 [JSON Pointer (RFC 6901)](https://tools.ietf.org/html/rfc6901).
 Supports JSON Pointers both in the form of string representation and URI fragment representation.

-JSONString.java: The JSONString interface requires a toJSONString method, allowing an object to provide its own serialization.
+`JSONString.java`: The `JSONString` interface requires a `toJSONString` method, allowing an object to provide its own serialization.

-JSONStringer.java: The JSONStringer provides a convenient facility for building JSON strings.
+`JSONStringer.java`: The `JSONStringer` provides a convenient facility for building JSON strings.

-JSONWriter.java: The JSONWriter provides a convenient facility for building JSON text through a writer.
+`JSONWriter.java`: The `JSONWriter` provides a convenient facility for building JSON text through a writer.

-CDL.java: CDL provides support for converting between JSON and comma delimited lists.
+`CDL.java`: `CDL` provides support for converting between JSON and comma delimited lists.

-Cookie.java: Cookie provides support for converting between JSON and cookies.
+`Cookie.java`: `Cookie` provides support for converting between JSON and cookies.

-CookieList.java: CookieList provides support for converting between JSON and cookie lists.
+`CookieList.java`: `CookieList` provides support for converting between JSON and cookie lists.

-HTTP.java: HTTP provides support for converting between JSON and HTTP headers.
+`HTTP.java`: `HTTP` provides support for converting between JSON and HTTP headers.

-HTTPTokener.java: HTTPTokener extends JSONTokener for parsing HTTP headers.
+`HTTPTokener.java`: `HTTPTokener` extends `JSONTokener` for parsing HTTP headers.

-XML.java: XML provides support for converting between JSON and XML.
+`XML.java`: `XML` provides support for converting between JSON and XML.

-JSONML.java: JSONML provides support for converting between JSONML and XML.
+`JSONML.java`: `JSONML` provides support for converting between JSONML and XML.

-XMLTokener.java: XMLTokener extends JSONTokener for parsing XML text.
+`XMLTokener.java`: `XMLTokener` extends JSONTokener for parsing XML text.

 Unit tests are maintained in a separate project.
 Contributing developers can test JSON-java pull requests with the code in this project: